 - To provide resources for those interested in learning more about green beauty

 My personal journey into green beauty started in 2002.
-At that time, I was concerned about toxic load, and started changing what I was eating — making the switch to organic foods.
+At that time, I started changing what I was eating—making the switch to organic foods.
 As I was diving into the process of eating more cleanly, I thought to myself: If I was so concerned about what I was putting on my plate, shouldn’t I be just as conscious of what I was putting on my skin?

 One day, I had an allergic reaction to a luxury product, and I was appalled.
 Maybe I should have looked at the ingredient list?
 When I did, though, I realized I couldn’t pronounce half of the ingredients in the product.
 Did I really need to be putting that on my face?
 I started making greener purchases, mostly at local grocery stores and health and wellness boutiques.
 As the years passed, I began to see growth in the industry and options become more numerous.